 iii) External Member: The external member of the IC has to be selected from non-governmental organizations or associations committed to the cause of women or a person familiar with the issues relating to sexual harassment.

-iv) 50% Women: It is mandatory that least one half of the total members nominated to the IC must be women.
+iv) 50% Women: At Least one-half of the total members nominated to the IC must be women.

-The Internal Complaints Committee plays an important role in the functioning of the provisions of the Act and to ensure the fulfillment of its objectives of the Internal Complaints Committee Policy.
+The Internal Complaints Committee plays an important role in the functioning of the provisions of the Act and to ensure the fulfilment of its objectives of the Internal Complaints Committee Policy.

 Thus, the main function of the Internal Complaints Committee is: